salemhilal/textabl/README.md

 ================================================
 #### A quick, fast way to throw events together.

-This was something hacked together for CerealHack's 2012 summer hackathon in Sacramento.
+This was something hacked together for CerealHack's 2012 summer hackathon in Sacramento, for which it was awarded 3rd place.

 Organizing quick events/hangouts with friends is hard.
 Facebook events are detailed and thorough, but tend to be slow-moving and bad for, say, seeing a movie after work.